 CCPs shall ensure that fishing vessels flying their flag record and submit all reporting requirements as per CMM 02(2023) (Data Standards) for all deep-sea sharks to the lowest taxonomical level possible when engaged in fishing for fishery resources.

-By 2020 the Scientific Committee shall advise the Meeting of the Parties on the need to adopt any appropriate by-catch limits for relevant SIOFA deep sea shark species and fleets, including on scientific and data needs for underpinning the elaboration of such advice.
+By 2026 the Scientific Committee shall advise the Meeting of the Parties on the need to adopt any appropriate bycatch limits and/or mitigation for relevant SIOFA deep sea shark species and fleets, including on scientific and data needs for underpinning the elaboration of such advice and on possible appropriate fishing mortality and harvest levels for any of these species (as per paragraph 2).

-CCPs shall, where possible, undertake research to identify ways to make all relevant fishing gears more selective to minimise deep sea shark by-catch and shall provide relevant information to the Scientific Committee.
+CCPs shall, where possible, undertake research to identify ways to make all relevant fishing gears more selective to minimise deep sea shark bycatch and shall provide relevant information to the Scientific Committee.

 CCPs shall, where possible, conduct research to identify shark nursery areas in the Agreement Area and provide relevant information to the Scientific Committee.